DogmaHavanesePups

 Why should I pay more for one of your dogs when I can get a dog for less ?

 That’s a question with a long answer.
-Before we dive into the reasons why buying from a caring breeder with the best interest of the dame and puppies in mind, let us say that we don't breed to make money.
+Before we dive into the reasons why buying from a caring preservation breeder with the best interest of the dam and puppies in mind, let us say that we don't breed to make money.

 The preservation and health of the breed mean everything to us.

-I am interested in the development of the puppies from birth to adoption, and providing healthy socialized puppies to loving families!
+I am interested in the development of the puppies from birth to new home, and in providing healthy socialized puppies to loving families while preserving the Havanese breed traits!
 And that is why we breed.
-There is a lot of expense in raising a show dog and taking that dog through the conformation process.
-It can take thousands and thousands of dollars and 12 months to 2 years to finish conformation.
-Then there is the required health testing, stud fee, care of the dame and the puppies, and the purchase of all of the materials to whelp the puppies.
-Once the puppies come, it’s on call work all the time for 9 1/2 - 10 weeks.
+There are a lot of expenses in raising a breeding dog and taking that dog through the conformation process.
+It can take thousands and thousands of dollars and 9 months to 2 years to finish conformation.
+Then there are the required health tests for a Havanese, stud fee, care of the dame and the puppies, and the purchase of all of the equipment to whelp the puppies.
+Once the puppies come, it’s ‘on-call work’ for 9 1/2 - 10 weeks.

 So let’s delve into why buying from a preservation breeder is important and what the differences are..…..

-First, it’s the pedigree – just like it’s location, location, location.
-Our dam and sire are from carefully chosen HEALTHY lines, furthering the classic Havanese traits embodied by physical conformation, health, and temperament.
-Puppies that are bred from pairs like this are less likely to develop health, structural, or temperamental issues.
+First, it’s the pedigree – just like it’s “location, location, location”, our dam and sire are from carefully chosen HEALTHY lines, furthering the classic Havanese traits embodied by physical conformation, health, coat, and temperament.
+Puppies that are bred from pairs like this are less likely to develop issues.
 One can find other dog sellers with lower costs and ‘champion’ dogs.
-All I can say is you get what you pay for and with a reputable, selective breeder you are getting a thoughtfully bred and conscientiously raised puppy.
+You get what you pay for and with a reputable, preservation breeder you are getting a thoughtfully bred and conscientiously raised puppy.

-**A note about Health Testing….
+***** An important note about Health Testing….
 Our parent club, Havanese Club of America, has specific health testing requirements which members pledge to uphold.
 These tests are done by specialists and registered with the Orthopedic Foundation for Animals, OFA.
-This is not just a ‘health check’ done by a vet, which is important but not in depth enough.
-Breeders who advertise ‘health testing’ and do not offer OFA testing information are pulling your leg.
-It is important to us NOT to breed a dog with patella, eye, or hip issues, and these are the big three for which we test.
-We have also tested for basic cardiac and hearing on our own, listed on our dame’s OFA account.
+A ‘health check’ done by a vet is not in depth enough, and doesn’t conform to the Havanese Club of America’s standards for breeding.
+Those who advertise ‘health testing’ and do not offer OFA registered information are giving a very incomplete health picture of their pups.
+It is important NOT to breed a dog with patella, eye, or hip issues, and these are the big three for which we test.
+Our dam is also tested for basic cardiac and hearing, listed on her OFA account.
+A DNA profile of our dam is available as well.
+To see the testing, click the button below, then click on the registered name of our dog, Nauti Heartfirst Sasha ma non troppo.

 Second, socialization is accomplished using Puppy Culture Protocols.
 This is a program developed for neonates consisting of procedures and developmental markers to guide breeders through the puppy’s time in our homes.
 Our whole aim is to set up a puppy to succeed in life through early stimulation and training that is time specific.
 Puppy’s raised this way have a solid basis for future well being and training.